thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/thingsboard-upload-example-dashboard.md

 [Check and control device data dashboard](/docs/devices-library/resources/dashboards/esp/dashboard.json)

-In order to add the dashboard to ThingsBoard we need to import it, to do this we will do the following steps:
+To add the dashboard to ThingsBoard, we need to import it, and to do this, we have to go through the following steps:

 {% if docsPrefix == "pe/" or docsPrefix == "paas/" %}